Ensuring that residents receive a high quality water supply is a duty of The Town of Qualicum Beach. The Town’s goals related to water include:

 Water meters are an important component of the municipal water system.
 Every household, business, and facility that is connected to the municipal water service located within the Town of Qualicum Beach is equipped with a water meter to track water usage and to ensure that customers are being billed only for the water their system uses.

 There are approximately 4,000 water meters in the Town.
 The Engineering and Utilities department is responsible for installing, testing, and maintaining meters.

-For information on water service installations and user rates, see the consolidated Water Works Rate and Regulation Bylaw.
+For information on water service installations, user rates, and consumption see the Water Works Rate and Regulation Bylaw.